In addition to submitting general application materials, international students should be aware of the requirements below.

 Q : As an applicant who would need an F-1 Student Visa to study in the U.S., which programs are full-time?

-A : International applicants, those needing a student visa to study in the program, are eligible to apply for our Evening MBA and Emerging Professionals MBA programs only.
-Due to the specialized nature of our Accelerated MBA and Executive MBA programs, F-1 visa holders are not eligible for admission.
+A : International applicants, those needing a student visa to study in the program, are eligible to apply for our Evening MBA, Accelerated MBA, Emerging Professionals MBA and MS programs.
+Due to the specialized nature of our Executive MBA program, F-1 visa holders are not eligible for admission.
 (H1 and H4 visa holders and residents are eligible for these programs.)

 Q : I have little work experience.
 Am I eligible for any of Santa Clara's MBA programs?